 IMMEDIATELY follow these suggestions:

-- DO get everyone outside and away from the building.
+- Get everyone outside and away from the house.

-- DO stay outside and leave the gas off until the leak has been found and fixed.
+- Stay outside until the leak has been found and fixed.

 If you smell gas outdoors (not inside) or you notice that a gas pipeline has been cut or damaged, contact the gas company to report the situation and stay away from the area where the gas smell exists.
 A gas company representative will be dispatched to the area to evaluate the situation.